-Does CBD oil expire?
-In short, the answer is yes.
-If the question is “will my CBD oil go bad” the answer is a bit more complicated.
-CBD oil or a similar product made via CO2 or Ethanol extraction has a shelf life of 12 months to 18 months on how you use and store CBD products.
+Just like any supplement or food, CBD oil does expire and has a shelf life of 12 to 18 months depending on how you store the CBD and the quality of it.
 Despite the one to two years before the oil goes bad, these products will eventually degrade and expire.

-However, you can extend the shelf life and expiration date by taking preventive measures and purchasing high-quality or brand-name CBD products.
+However, you can extend the shelf life and expiration date of CBD oil by taking preventative measures and purchasing high-quality or brand-name CBD oil.

-How to Preserve and Extend the Life of CBD Oil
+How to Extend the Shelf Life of CBD Oil To Last Longer?

 Once your hands are on a product you trust, there are many things you can do to store CBD properly to extend its shelf life for as long as possible.
 Typically, 12 months is a good yardstick for how long does CBD oil last.
 Being careful with each bottle ensures a lifespan of approximately 24 months long.